hashicorp/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.5.5

+Nomad 0.5.5 has a backward incompatible change in the `docker` driver's configuration.
+Prior to 0.5.5 the `load` configuration option accepted a list images to load, in 0.5.5 it has been changed to a single string.
+No functionality was changed.
+Even if more than one item was specificed prior to 0.5.5 only the first item was used.

+If you have jobs that use the `load` option first upgrade all nodes to 0.5.5, then resubmit those jobs with `load` as a single string.

 ## Nomad 0.4.0

 Nomad 0.4.0 has backward incompatible changes in the logic for Consul